-- 1. Reduce regulations related to internal or detached accessory dwelling units in residential zones - 2.
-Eliminate impact fees for any detached accessory dwelling unit - 3.
-Zone or rezone for higher density or moderate income residential development in commercial or mixed-use zones near commercial centers, or employment centers - 4.
+- 1. Create or allow for, and reduce regulations related to, internal or detached accessory dwelling units in residential zones - 2.
+Eliminate impact fees for any accessory dwelling unit that is not an internal accessory dwelling unit as defined in Utah Code Section 10-9a-530 - 3.
+Zone or rezone for higher density or moderate income residential development in commercial or mixed-use zones near major transit investment corridors, commercial centers, or employment centers - 4.
 Rezone for densities necessary to facilitate the production of moderate income housing - 5.
 Implement zoning incentives for moderate income units in new developments - 6.
-Demonstrate utilization of a moderate income housing set aside from a community reinvestment agency to create or subsidize moderate income housing - 7.
-Partner with Bear River Association of Governments (BRAG) and Neighborhood Nonprofit Housing Corporation for programs or services that promote the construction or preservation of moderate income housing
+Demonstrate utilization of a moderate income housing set aside from a community reinvestment agency, redevelopment agency, or community development and renewal agency to create or subsidize moderate income housing - 7.
+Apply for or partner with an entity that applies for state or federal funds or tax incentives to promote the construction of moderate income housing, an entity that applies for programs offered by the Utah Housing Corporation within that agency's funding capacity, an entity that applies for affordable housing programs administered by the Department of Workforce Services, an entity that applies for affordable housing programs administered by an association of governments established by an interlocal agreement under Title 11, Chapter 13, Interlocal Cooperation Act, an entity that applies for services provided by a public housing authority to preserve and create moderate income housing, or any other entity that applies for programs or services that promote the construction or preservation of moderate income housing